iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 $$\|f\|_\infty = \sup_{s \in \States} |f(s)|.$$

-This is a complete metric space and represents and is general enough for any practical problem we may think of.
+This is a complete metric space and is general enough for any practical problem we may think of.
 Furthermore, recall that if the state space is discrete, then _any function is continuous and bounded_,